seanwu1105/ncu-helper/README.md

 Go to settings and set the target NCU dorm IP address.
 ![Dorm Netflow Setting](https://i.imgur.com/SOSOTUG.png)

-The netflow data source is: <https://uncia.cc.ncu.edu.tw/dormnet/index.php?section=netflow>
+The net flow data source is: <https://uncia.cc.ncu.edu.tw/dormnet/index.php?section=netflow>

 > The extension will **NOT** automatically upload your IP address which is stored locally in your chrome.

 ## Installation

-Install in Chrome Extension WebStore: <https://goo.gl/YM69cw>
+Install in Chrome Extension website: <https://goo.gl/YM69cw>

 ## Motivation